MrButtsOnGitHub/MrButtsOnGithub/README.md

 # 💫 About Me:
-I am a passionate and detail-oriented Computer Science student specializing in Artificial Intelligence at Asia Pacific University
+Hello!
+Im a Comp Sci student with specializations in Artificial Intelligence.
+The point of my Github page is a public portfolio of all/most of my projects!
+Enjoy your stay!

 # 💻 Tech Stack: